evindunn/container_cmdr/README.md

 docker build -t container-cmdr .
 ```

+Or `docker pull evindunn/container-cmdr` and use the pre-built image in
+the following commands

 ## Run a command in a different container with a POST

 Run the server